 Seasonings – My favorite seasonings to use in this recipe are listed in the recipe below, but you can use a mix of whatever you like.
 There are premade seasoning blends that will work or just use what you prefer.
 I find that dried herbs and spices work best to make a rub for the chicken.
 If you want to use fresh herbs, chop them and garnish the chicken with them after the chicken is cooked.

-Carrots and Onions: Use coarsely chopped carrots and onion to serve as a bed for the chicken in the slow cooker.
+Celery, carrots, and Onions: Use coarsely chopped celery, carrots, and onion to serve as a bed for the chicken in the slow cooker.

 Tips for making Split Chicken Breasts: